 My favourite course was dessert, for which I ordered Milk Chocolate and Walnut Pudding with Iced Double Cream.
 This dessert seemed to be the same size as the main course due to the richness and the density of the pudding, which when combined with the double cream ice cream, was beyond delicious.

-We also had a selection of breads and chutneys before the main meal which certainly wet our appetite.
-Additionally all staff were friendly and extremely knowledgeable about the menu, offering advice and explaining dishes when asked, which is a rarity in most restaurants.
+We also had a selection of breads and chutneys before the main meal which certainly whet our appetite.
+Additionally, all staff were friendly and extremely knowledgeable about the menu, offering advice and explaining dishes when asked, which seems to be a rarity in most restaurants.

 Heavenly Chocolate Dessert